Labour launches policy review as data shows £255m cut to rural communities – LabourList

 Labour said the reform of farm payments proposed by the government is leading the industry towards a “cliff edge”.
 The warning follows a recent survey in which 76% of farmers said that the new payments will not be enough.

-The intervention today also comes as Labour opens its call for evidence in its rural England policy review, which Keir Starmer announced in a virtual speech to the National Farmers’ Union conference earlier this year.
+The intervention today also comes as Labour opens a call for evidence as part of its rural England policy review, which Keir Starmer announced in a virtual speech to the National Farmers’ Union conference earlier this year.

 “Labour’s rural England policy review will ensure that our next manifesto provides as much hope and opportunity to rural communities as it does to those living in towns and cities,” Pollard declared today.

-Labour argued that the past decade of Conservative government has “weakened the foundations of rural communities”, with funding for transport and health services cut and community hubs such as village shops and post offices allowed to close.
+Labour says the past decade of Conservative government has “weakened the foundations of rural communities”, with funding for transport and health services cut and community hubs such as village shops and post offices allowed to close.

 The first phase of the review opens today for submissions from party members, the public, rural businesses and organisations.
 The party will also be running a programme of roundtable talks and village hall meetings across the country.